 Who can pass up a chance to visit towns with names like Chicken and Eagle?
 Starting in Tok, the great crossroads of Alaska's Interior, this four-day itinerary showcases historic buildings, gold mining history, and the independent personality that makes Alaska's small communities such a joy.

 For RVers or those who rent a car while in Alaska, Tok is a crossroads.
-Sitting just 93 miles from the Canadian border at the junction of the Alaska Highway and the Tok Cutoff (an extension of the Glenn Highway, which leads west all the way to Anchorage some 320 miles later), it is a great place from which to base your highway explorations.
-To get your bearings, pay a visit to the massive Tok Mainstreet Visitors Center, a 7,000-square-foot lodge said to be Alaska’s largest log structure.
-The staff will help orient you to the area, give you any relevant information on local road conditions and recommend the best local tours and activities.
-Tok is known as a dog-mushing town, so you’re likely to be pointed toward a mushing-related tour, but for anglers or bird watchers, the area is also prime territory.
+Sitting just 93 miles from the Canadian border, it's the first major community that most drivers encounter as they enter the state, or the last community they see as they leave.
+To get your bearings, pay a visit to the massive Mainstreet Visitors Center, a massive, 7,000-square-foot lodge said to be Alaska’s largest log structure.
+Tok is known as a dog mushing town, so you’re likely to be pointed toward a mushing-related tour; but for anglers or bird watchers, the area is also prime territory.
 The nearby Tetlin National Wildlife Refuge is home to more than 100 species of birds during the summer.
 Spend the night at one of several local hotels, motels or lodges.